heroku/kafka-demo/README.md

 heroku kafka:consumer-groups:create redshift-batch
 ```

-Optionally, you can deploy Metabase to Heroku and use SQL to query and visualize data in RedShift.
+Optionally, you can deploy Metabase to Heroku and use SQL to query and visualize data in Redshift.
 Use [Metabase's Heroku Deploy button](https://elements.heroku.com/buttons/metabase/metabase).
-Once deployed, you'll need to configure Metabase with the RedShift cluster URL, database name, username, and password.
+Once deployed, you'll need to configure Metabase with the Redshift cluster URL, database name, username, and password.

 ### Deploy Locally